CtrlK

 Completeness

 Explicitly answers both 'what' (index design and optimization) and 'when' (trigger phrases like 'create indexes', 'optimize indexes', 'improve query performance').
-The trigger guidance is explicit with example phrases.
+The 'Use when' and 'Trigger with' clauses are clearly present.

 3 / 3